skiadas/WebAppsCourse/notes/array_basics.md

 ## Javascript Arrays

 - In Javascript, arrays can contain absolutely any elements and have a variable length.
+In this way they are very much like Python's lists.
 - Easiest way to create is with an array literal, e.g. `[]`, `[1, 2, 3]` or `[1, [3, 4]]`.
 - Access an array value via bracket notation: `arr[2]`.
 Indexing starts at 0.
+    - Question: How would we access the value 4 in the example above?
 - Set any array value similarly: `arr[5] = 2`.
 You can set values out of bounds!
 - Arrays are actually just objects, and can have properties that are non-numeric.
 - The length of an array is one more than the largest numeric property.